FREQUENTLY ASKED QUESTIONS

-A 1031 exchange is the exchange of funds from one investment property to another.
-This allows for capitol gains tax to be deferred.
-1031 exchanges are regulated by the IRS and have several limits such as the type of property purchased, and time constraints on buying and closing on the property.
+• A 1031 exchange is an exchange of funds from one property to another.
+This allows for capital gains tax to be deferred.
+1031 exchanges are regulated by the IRS and have several limits such as:

 • Tax Deferral: The most immediate benefit is the ability to defer paying capital gains taxes on the sale of an investment property, as long as the proceeds are reinvested in a like-kind property.